Bale to Wrexham? Hollywood owners promote retired star - ExBulletin

 Bale’s pursuit seems long, considering he is three months away from retirement, has never played at such a low level in football and would likely demand a huge salary.
 He too was born in Cardiff in South Wales, while Wrexham is based in the north of the principality.

 McElhenney and Reynolds are dreamers, however.
-Watch what they’re doing at Wrexham, a club on their knees ahead of 2021 to resume A-listers.
+Watch what they’re doing at Wrexham, a club on their knees ahead of 2021 takeover A-listers.

 The owners were in tears after Wrexham beat Boreham Wood 3-1 on Saturday to clinch automatic promotion from the National League.